If you have a problem with a payment, take steps to put things right. Here’s how to sort common issues.

 Here are the steps to follow:

-- ask your bank’s customer services to put things right – if you can’t agree on a resolution, then
+- Ask your bank’s customer services to put things right.

-- take your complaint to the free Financial Ombudsman ServiceOpens in a new window – you’ll get an independent decision on whether your bank’s response was fair or if they need to do more.
+- if you’re still not happy, or don’t hear back in time, you have six months to take your complaint to the free Financial Ombudsman ServiceOpens in a new window You’ll get an independent decision on whether your bank’s response was fair or if they need to do more.

 For more information, see our full guide How to complain to your bank, lender or card provider.